typoman/vimconfig/README.md

 - `:q` exit vim
 - `<space>vr` update the configuration form the vimrc file
 - `<space>gr` update the git repo and this readme
+- `:PlugClean` clean removed plugins from vimrc
+- `:PlugUpdate` update the plugins added to the vimrc
+- `:PlugInstall` install the plugins added to the vimrc

 ## Normal/Visual Mode shortcuts: